AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/write.md

 ## Compatibility API

-EfficientDynamoDb provides two extension methods, `SaveAsync(...)` and `DeleteAsync(...)`, for making it easier to transition from official AWS .NET SDK.
+EfficientDynamoDb provides two extension methods, `SaveAsync(...)` and `DeleteAsync(...)`, for making it easier to transition from the official AWS .NET SDK.

 **It's highly recommended to use native EfficientDynamoDb API for all new features and migrate old code from these compatibility methods as soon as possible.
 Their usage may lead to redundant RCU and WCU consumption due to suboptimal execution flow.**

 ### SaveAsync

-`SaveAsync` looks similar to the native `PutItem` calls but in fact it executes `UpdateItem` operations.
+`SaveAsync` looks similar to the native `PutItem` calls, but in fact, it executes `UpdateItem` operations.
-It leads to several important differences:
+It leads to several significant differences:

-1. It doesn't replace an item completely so if you remove a property from your entity class it won't be deleted from item in DynamoDB.
+1. It doesn't replace an item entirely, so if you remove a property from your entity class, it won't be deleted from the item in DynamoDB.
 1. `PutItem`-like behavior affects only top-level properties.
-E.g., if you delete or add a property to nested object, it will be completely replaced in DynamoDB.
+E.g., if you delete or add a property to a nested object, it will be replaced entirely in DynamoDB.

-`SaveAsync` uses the [DynamoDBVersion](attributes.md#DynamoDBVersion) attribute for enabling optimistic concurrency.
+`SaveAsync` uses the [DynamoDbVersion](attributes.md#DynamoDbVersion) attribute for enabling optimistic concurrency.

 Example: